BelkovRoman/droppCafe/README.md

 # droppCafe
 1. This app is a test-quest.
 You can see demo on: https://dropp-cafe.herokuapp.com/
 2. Password: '123qwe'
-3. I'm using a free account of https://www.smileupps.com/ and server-size will be unavailable starting in 13 December.
+3. I'm using a free account of https://www.smileupps.com/ and server will be unavailable starting in 13 Jan 2017.
 Don't be surprised if come to test too late c:

 ## Technologies
 1. React, react-router on client-side